IBM-Bluemix-Docs/mass-data-migration/user-instructions.md

 12. Once the storage pool is enabled the NFS share is available to mount.
 In the workflow, click **View Network Shares** to see the network shares view.
 Close the workflow, right click on the share, and select mount command to  see the share name and mount information.
 Mount the share on your source server and load the data.
 Be sure to specify the 10Gb link IP address when mounting the share.
     ![](/images/MountCommand.png)

 13. Begin to copy your data to the NFS share.
-In the workflow, click on **View Network Activity** to show inbound Ethernet load in GUI as data is transferred to the device on a 10Gb link.
+In the workflow, click on **View Network Activity** to show inbound Ethernet load in GUI as data is transferred to the device on the 10Gb link.
     ![](/images/4.5.1Main.png)

 14. In the workflow, click on **View Storage pool** to monitor storage usage and IOPS on the device.